denten-papers/harcourt-exposed/intro.md

 sensor inside.

 The second is called Echo, by Amazon.
 This one is a bit trickier.
-It is an artificially intelligent personal, along the lines Apple's Siri or Microsoft's Cortana, but in its own sleek speaker cabinet, meant for the living room.
+It is an artificially intelligent personal assistant, similar to Apple's Siri or Microsoft's Cortana, but housed in its own sleek speaker cabinet, meant for the living room.
 It listens, plays music, and answers questions.
 "Amazon Echo is designed around your voice," the marketing materials read:

 > It's hands-free and always on.
 Tucked under the light ring on Echo is an
 > array of seven microphones.
 These sensors use beam-forming technology to